avivatedgi/echo-swagger/README.md

 ### Format

 The structure format is exactly as described in the [echo-binder](https://github.com/avivatedgi/echo-binder) documentation, but it has an extra thing: documentation attributes (starting with `@`).
+The OpenAPI handlers will be generated only from type that:

+* Are structures
+* Ends with the name `Request`
+* Has the `@route` and `@method` attributes

 <details>
   <summary>Full Example</summary>